johnshearing/deep_avatar/LightRAG/_0_interesting_queries.md

 **Paste the following query into the LightRAG server prompt box.**

 /naive [Time stamps in the source text appear like the following sample: [6.56 > 11.68].
 The values given between the brackets are in seconds and decimal fractions of a second, not in minutes.
-Provide the full URLs including timestamped points in the source video so that the videos can be viewed at the moment of interest.]
+Provide the full URLs including timestamped points in the source video (rounded to the nearest second) so that the videos can be viewed at the moment of interest.]
 Please search for all instances where topical sunscreen is discussed.

 **The following query is more precise in its instruction but performs worse than the one above.**